wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 metadata that maps block offset into the file to the corresponding log entry.
 Log entries are generated at small granularity by file write operations.
 Each log entry consists of a starting offset within the block, the length of the write, and the payload (which can be either undo or redo data).
+For undo logging, libnvmmio copies the original data before the write from the offset into the log entry, persists the entry, and performs the write in-place.
+For redo logging, libnvmmio simply copies data to be written into the log entry.
+One additional level of indirection is added to read operations if redo logging is used, since redo logging stores the most up-to-date data in the log entry.
+In this case, libnvmmio will check the log entry to see if the requested range overlaps with any of the entries and returns data from the log if positive.